 You can still make a PPI claim under the 'Plevin' legal ruling.
 If UK Credit charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from UK Credit
+Recover your PPI from UK Credit due to undisclosed commission

 How we can help with your UK Credit Loan 'Plevin' PPI claim